-Make sure that you find quality sources.
-You can consult the videos below for help with this, or you can contact a librarian during our open hours via email, text, chat, or phone.
+Conducting research using library resources helps ensure that you find quality sources necessary for this assignment.
+Check out the Recommended Resources and Discovery @ the Library pages for places to start, or you can contact a librarian during our open hours via email, text, chat, or phone.

 Why do you need to cite sources?